vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/03_configmaps_and_secrets/README.md

 ## Creating ConfigMaps with HULL

 Time get down to business by creating the first (and in our case only) ConfigMap in the HULL charts `values.yaml`.

-Starting simple, copy or type in:
+So to get started, copy or type in the following:

 ```sh
 echo 'hull: